The64thGamer/cheeseepedia/content/wiki/Charlotte, NC (7701 Pineville-Matthews Rd).md

 |
 |}

-## History ##
+<h2> History </h2>
-Pineville opened its doors on October 20th, 1982, at the _Carmel Commons Shopping Center_ with a [Rock-afire Explosion]({{< ref "wiki/Rock-afire Explosion.md" >}}) show, being the second ShowBiz in the Carolinas following [Charleston, SC (1610 Sam Rittenburg Blvd)]({{< ref "wiki/Charleston, SC (1610 Sam Rittenburg Blvd).md" >}}).
+Pineville opened its doors on October 20th, 1982, at the <i>Carmel Commons Shopping Center</i> with a [Rock-afire Explosion]({{< ref "wiki/Rock-afire Explosion.md" >}}) show, being the second ShowBiz in the Carolinas following [Charleston, SC (1610 Sam Rittenburg Blvd)]({{< ref "wiki/Charleston, SC (1610 Sam Rittenburg Blvd).md" >}}).
 It was originally a franchise-owned store, under the ownership of 'Adventure Restaurant Corporation,' which owned other ShowBiz locations in the area during the time.
 Like many other ShowBiz locations, it had a typical layout seen in many other stores and would eventually receive the 1988 remodel.
 Although very little documentation exists back in the ShowBiz days, it can be determined that Pineville was one of several locations to receive an Uncle Klunk show package (and a Santa Claus retrofit package as well) sometime after opening with the few photos available online and what would remain of the 'Abombination' drop-down sign mechanic slot on stage right.
 Pineville received the [SPT 1988 Remodel Program]({{< ref "wiki/SPT 1988 Remodel Program.md" >}}), though it's unclear if their Rock-afire acquired the ShowBiz Pizza Campground update.

-### Concept Unification ###
+<h2>= Concept Unification </h2>=
 Pineville would be one of a majority of locations to undergo [Concept Unification]({{< ref "wiki/Concept Unification.md" >}}) in 1991.
 An advertisement coupon from a newspaper clipping would show that the conversion was complete by mid-late 1991 (possibly November) as the coupon's expiration date was December 31st of that year.
 However, in January 1993, Adventure Restaurant Corp. would shutter the store after owning it for 10 years.

-### Reopening ###
+<h2>= Reopening </h2>=
 This closure would've remained permanent until ShowBiz Pizza Time, Inc. would acquire to license to operate Pineville from its previous franchise owner the same month, thus the location would reopen as a corporate-owned store practically unchanged from how it was at the time and has remained a corporate store since.
 The corporate reopening would also mark the official rebrand of Pineville from ShowBiz to Chuck E. Cheese's at the same time as former locations were rebranding completely.

-### 1990's ###
+<h2>= 1990's </h2>=
 In this point of Pineville's operation, the store would receive the [SPT 1992 Remodel Program]({{< ref "wiki/SPT 1992 Remodel Program.md" >}}) sometime by 1995 at the earliest, complete with:

 * An Obstotron (later [Skytubes]({{< ref "wiki/Skytubes.md" >}}))